cheatos101/slate/source/index.md

 The API has encountered an error.

-# Hexoskin REST API Cookbook
+# Common Operations Examples

-This section contains example recipes to display some functionalities of the REST API.
+This section contains example recipes, displaying some functionalities of the REST API.
 However, before jumping in, there will be a quick overview of the Hexoskin ecosystem (the resources and their interactions).
-Read away if this is interesting to you, or jump straight to the cookbook's recipes if you want some examples.
+Read away if this is interesting to you, or jump straight to the examples.

 ## Hexoskin ecosystem overview

 At this point, you might have some data collected or are looking at the demo account, and are wondering: What are the different building blocks of this API and how do they interact together?
 Is there anything important that I should know before getting into this?
 Before getting in the detailed filters and query descriptions, this section will give you a quick overview of the Hexoskin ecosystem.

 For starters, to find all hexoskin-collected data you have to specify a timestamp range and a user.
-When a user connects his hexoskin to the shirt, a Record is created.
-A Record consists, among others, of a user, and a start and end timestamp.
+When a user connects his hexoskin to the shirt, a `Record` is created.
+A `Record` consists, among others, of a user, and a start and end timestamp.
 Because of that, when asking for data, you can either query directly by timestamp, or instead ask for a record's data directly.
 Since records are always created over Hexoskin-collected data, you should never find any data outside of a record.
-Since it comes from the mobile phone directly, all GPS data is instead aggregated in the Ranges.
-Speaking of which, Ranges, often referred to as activities, are a way for you to annotate what you were doing at a given time.
-Ranges have, among other attributes, a name, a start and end time, and an user.
-When using the mobile application, setting the activity will start the GPS data collection if applicable, and that data will be available for that Range.
+Since it comes from the mobile phone directly, all GPS data is instead aggregated in the `Ranges`.
+Speaking of which, `Ranges`, often referred to as activities, are a way for you to annotate what you were doing at a given time. `Ranges` have, among other attributes, a name, a start and end time, and an user.
+When using the mobile application, setting the activity will start the GPS data collection if applicable, and that data will be available for that `Range`.

-All Hexoskin-collected data is separated in datatypes.
-Each datatype has it's own id, and when accessing data, you pass a list of datatype ids in the request.
+All Hexoskin-collected data is separated in `datatype`s.
+Each `datatype` has it's own id, and when accessing `data`, you pass a list of `datatype` ids in the request.

-Some Ranges will trigger additional processing, making more data available to you.
-Depending on the Activity type of the Training routine of the range applied, HRV, sleep positions, and more become available.
-Refer to the Activity type documentation to see what makes which data available.
+Some `Ranges` will trigger additional processing, making more data available to you.
+Depending on the `activitytype` of the `trainingroutine` of the range applied, HRV, sleep positions, and more become available.
+Refer to the `activitytype` documentation to see what makes which `data` available.
+The relationship between `range`s, `trainingroutine`s and `activitytype`s is very simple : An activitytype is a broad category that regroups multiple `trainingroutine` together and that tells us if some special processing must be done.
+For example, Resting is an example of `activitytype` and tells us to process HRV. `trainingroutine` are just a specific type of activity.
+The `trainingroutine` indicates if the GPS should be started when using the application via the 'geo' field, but otherwise, it's just a slightly more specific categorization of the `range`. `range`s are the instance of a trainingroutine.
+When performing an activity and annotating it on the phone, a `range` is created, allowing the user to easily find back "that time" he did "that thing".

 In the API, there is a coach-athlete and friend relationship.
 They differ by the kind of permissions they provide to the affected users.
 As someone's friend or as his coach, his data will appear in the responses, unless you filter them out.
 Athletes do not see the coach's data.